Roxy Lawrence

 As an integrative therapist trained in psychodynamic and humanistic modalities, I’ll take a flexible approach to what you’re struggling with.
 We’ll work together to explore what’s happening beneath the surface, untangling emotions and unpacking experiences you may not have put into words yet.
 Bringing these thoughts and feelings into awareness means you can begin to understand them, giving you the freedom to respond differently to people, situations, and even yourself!

 I believe healing happens through connection, and I work in a very relational way, building strong therapeutic relationships with my clients.
 We’ll work well together if you’re looking for a therapist who is warm, direct, will gently challenge you when needed, and may use the occasional swear word.
-I’ll meet you with acceptance, curiosity, and honesty, supporting you through the more difficult moments, but also laughing with you when things feel lighter.
+I’ll meet you with curiosity and honesty, supporting you through the more difficult moments, but also laughing with you when things feel lighter.

 Next Steps:

 I know starting therapy might feel a bit scary.
-If you’ve connected with my profile and are thinking about contacting me, I’d love to hear from you.
-I’ll respond within 24 hours (or ideally sooner) and get you booked in for a free, 15-minute introductory call, which is more of an informal chat so we can get to know each other and see if the way I work suits you.
+If you’ve connected with my profile and are thinking about contacting me, I’d gently encourage you to reach out.
+I’ll respond within 24 hours and get you booked in for a free, 15-minute introductory call, which is more of an informal chat so we can get to know each other and see if the way I work suits you.
 Alternatively, you can book yourself straight in for the introductory call by clicking the button at the top of my profile.

 Training, qualifications & experience